KAY-imaging/OA-pipeline/README.md

 >    10.2.
 Merging allows to create dataframes that are specifically suited for your sampling conditions
 >    10.3.
 One of the outputs is a merged DataFrame that contains a column named 'conditions' with the filenames of all the images that were analyzed
 >    10.4.
 The other one is 'mean' dataset according to the 'merging order' and mode
 >    10.5.
-This dataset we save in .xlsx format, that are easy to analyse
+This dataset we save in .XLSX format, that are easy to analyse

 ### Dataset features: